-If anybody knows anything about Calvin it is that he believes God to be the ultimate author of history, good or bad, with all of its twists and turns.
-He devotes a significant section of Book I of the Institutes to the doctrine of providence, defends it in a number of special treatises, and addresses it all throughout the commentaries.
+If anybody knows anything about Calvin, it is that he believes God to be the ultimate author of history, good or bad, with all of its twists and turns.
+Though not obsessed with it as some might think, he does devote a significant section of Book I of the Institutes to the doctrine of providence, defends it in a number of special treatises, and addresses it all throughout the commentaries.
 One particular passage grabbed my attention when I first read through the Institutes, though, when I was yet early on in developing my Reformedish tendencies.

 Calvin backs this up with a battery of scriptural examples and texts, but he opens with the story of Job: